 Monadic Party is a four-days long Haskell summer school.
 Our vision is to teach in depth with each talk taking between four and six sessions.
 There are three tracks, one for beginners in Haskell and two aimed at intermediate to advanced Haskell programmers.

-For the attendees that arrive on the 17th, and we have a preparty lined up.
-Check a signup email for more details.
+For attendees that arrive on the 15th, we have a preparty lined up.

-We chose Poznan to host the summer school because of its architecture, culture and nightlife.
 The venue is a recently restored lovely old building at Mlynska 12 where we have the whole highest floor at our disposal.
-So the only thing you need is a ticket, laptop and a place to sleep and you're good to go.
+The only thing you need is a ticket, laptop and a place to sleep and you're good to go.
 Catered lunch, tea and coffee is included in the ticket price.

 We will hold the summer school at Mlynska 12, Poznan, Poland.
-The venue is in the Old Town, a walking distance from a town square.
+The venue is in the Old Town, a walking distance from the town square.
 We would love to help you with choosing a place to stay.
 If you have any questions, please email us at [email protected].

 Inside the city of Poznan there is a good public transporation system with a dense network throughout the city.